 [Support Guide] Why not proxy to Netlify?

-Netlify’s CDN automatically routes your web visitors’ traffic to a network-nearby server to give them the fastest possible response time…as long as you let their browsers talk directly to our CDN!
+Netlify’s CDN automatically routes your web visitors’ traffic to the nearest network server to give them the fastest possible response time…as long as you let their browsers talk directly to our CDN!

 We know you want your your web traffic to be fast; your deploys and rollbacks to be atomic; and your Analytics data to be useful.